CFARnet: deep learning for target detection with constant false alarm rate: Model based detectors

-\subsection{Classical detectors}
+\subsection{Classical Detectors}

-Traditionally, detectors were developed using likelihood ratios.
-In the simple case, all the parameters of the hypotheses are known.
-For example, this is the case of target detection in (\ref{DC}) where , ${\mathcal{Z}}_0=\{\z:A=0,\sigma=1\}$ and ${\mathcal{Z}}_1=\{A=1,\sigma=1\}$.
+Traditionally, detectors were developed based on statistical models using likelihood ratios.
+In the simple case, all the parameters of the hypotheses are known (e.g., the running example if $\sigma$ was known and $A$ and had a single possible value under $y=1$).
 In this case, hypothesis testing has an optimal solution known as the Likelihood Ratio Test (LRT) due to Neyman-Pearson lemma \cite[p.
 65]{kay1998fundamentals}:

 where the threshold $\gamma$ is chosen to satisfy the false alarm (FPR) constraint.